UnionInternationalCheminsdeFer/OSDM/spec/foreword.md

 ## Objectives

-The main objectives guiding this specification were:
+The main objectives guiding this specification are:

 ### Objectives for Offline Distribution